Constellations in prime elements of number fields: Introduction

 \section{Introduction}

-The following theorem proved by Green and Tao is a monumental work on additive number theory. \begin{theorem}[{The Green--Tao theorem \cite{Green-Tao08}}] There exist arithmetic progressions of primes of arbitrary length. \end{theorem} In order to consider multidimensional generalizations of this result, we introduce a terminology of \emph{constellations}.
+The following theorem of Green and Tao is a monumental work in additive number theory. \begin{theorem}[{The Green--Tao theorem \cite{Green-Tao08}}] There exist arithmetic progressions of primes of arbitrary length. \end{theorem} In order to consider multidimensional generalizations of this result, we introduce a terminology of \emph{constellations}.
 For a finite subset $S$ of a $\ZZ$-module $\calZ$ (we will consider only a free module of finite rank), we call a set of the form $\alpha+kS\coloneqq\{\alpha+ks : s\in S\}$ a \emph{constellation with the shape $S$}.
 Here, $\alpha$ is an element of $\calZ$ and $k$ is a positive integer.
 In this paper, we abbreviate it as an \emph{$S$-constellation}; it is also known as a \emph{homothetic copy} of $S$.
-Note that, in the literature, some other authors allow $k$ to be a negative integer.
-Let $\calZ$ be a $\ZZ$-module and $A$ a subset of $\calZ$.
-When $A$ contains an $S$-constellation for any finite subset $S$ of $\calZ$, we say that ``there exist constellations of arbitrary shape in $\calZ$ consisting of elements of $A$'' or ``the constellation theorem holds for $A$.''
+In the literature, some authors allow $k$ to be a negative integer.
+When a subset $A$ of $\calZ$ contains an $S$-constellation for any finite subset $S$ of $\calZ$, we say that ``there exist constellations of arbitrary shape in $\calZ$ consisting of elements of $A$'' or ``the constellation theorem holds for $A$.''
 Note that for a subset $A\subseteq\ZZ$, the existence of arithmetic progressions of arbitrary length is equivalent to that of constellations of arbitrary shape.